gnosischain/documentation/docs/tools/RPC Providers/README.md

 ---
+sidebar_position: 2
 description: List of JSON RPC endpoints and providers to connect your dapp to Gnosis or Chiado
-keywords:
-  [rpc, node, rpc node, json rpc, infrastructure, rpc provider, rpc endpoint]
+keywords: [rpc, node, rpc node, json rpc, infrastructure, rpc provider, rpc endpoint]
 ---

 import Tabs from "@theme/Tabs";